ceejbot/aerodrome/README.md

 The underlying ar-drone client object is available in `drone.client` if you need more direct access.

+### drone.takeoff()

+Returns a promise that resolves when the takeoff is complete & the drone has settled.

+### drone.land()

+Resolves when the drone lands.

+### drone.turnToHeading(*degrees*)

+Resolves to the current heading when the drone reaches the desired heading.
+The heading is expressed as a float from -180 to 180.
+Negative numbers are a counterclockwise movement.
+Positive numbers are clockwise.

+### drone.moveToAltitude(*meters*)

+Resolves to the current altitude when the drone reaches the desired altitude.
+The altitude is a floating point number.

 ### drone.savePNGStream(*count*, *dir*)

 Save the next `count` pngs captured by the drone into the directory specified by `dir`.
-Images are named
+Images are named `<drone-name>_<counter>.png`.

 ## Testing